 South Africa, Kangnas

-Situated approximately 52km east of the town of Springbok in the Nama Khoi Local Municipality of the Northern Cape, Kangnas wind farm gained preferred bidder status in 2015 in the fourth round of the South Africa Government Renewable Energy Independent Power Producer Procurement Programme.
+Situated approximately 52km east of the town of Springbok in the Nama Khoi Local Municipality of the Northern Cape, Kangnas wind farm is a 140 MW project that completed in the fourth round of the South Africa Government Renewable Energy Independent Power Producer Procurement Programme.

-This project will use 61 Siemens SWT-2.3-108 wind turbines each capable of producing 2.3 megawatts.
-Each turbine will have a 108-meter rotor diameter and a 115 MM hub height.
+This project uses 61 Siemens SWT-2.3-108 wind turbines each capable of producing 2.3 megawatts.
+Each turbine has a 108-meter rotor diameter and a 115 MM hub height.

-In addition to the wind turbines and foundations, a network of medium voltage array cabling will be constructed, collecting the energy generated and transmitting it to an on-site substation.
-The project substation will increase the voltage of the electricity generated to the interconnection level, after which it will be transported to the grid connection point.
-A network of on-site roads and crane hardstands will be constructed to allow construction and maintenance of the wind turbine generators and supporting equipment.
+In addition to the wind turbines and foundations, a network of medium voltage array cabling has been constructed, collecting the energy generated and transmitting it to an on-site substation.
+The project substation has increased the voltage of the electricity generated to the interconnection level, after which it will be transported to the grid connection point.
+A network of on-site roads and crane hardstands has been constructed to allow maintenance of the wind turbine generators and supporting equipment.

 As with all Lekela projects, the Kangnas site was built through local employment, with the windfarm providing over 550 jobs at the peak of construction, as well as supporting several long-term operations and maintenance jobs over the next 20 years.
 Lekela also sought to ensure that as many of the components as possible were sourced or manufactured in South Africa including the turbine towers themselves and the transformers at the site.